-The Eastern Canadian forests ecoregion is distinguished from the Central Canadian Shield forests by a more maritime influence, and a dominant tree, balsam fir, as the climatic climax species.
+The Eastern Canadian forests ecoregion is distinguished from the Central Canadian Shield forests by a greater maritime influence, and a dominant tree, Balsam fir, as the climatic climax species.
 The Eastern Canadian forests, part of the Nearctic Realm, characterise forested land in eastern Quebec, much of Newfoundland, and disjunct occurrences in the highlands of New Brunswick, and Cape Breton Island, Nova Scotia; in all, this ecoregion comprises seven major disjunctive geographic units.

-A wide range of physiographic features characterize this ecoregion, most of which are the result of glaciation.
-In the eastern part of the ecoregion, from Lac St. Jean south to the Gulf of St. Lawrence, and as far west as the Labrador coast, the region is underlain by massive Precambrian and Archean granites and gneisses, and lies between sea level and 600 meters (m) above sea level (asl).
+A wide range of physiographic features characterise this ecoregion, most of which are the result of glaciation.
+In the eastern part of the ecoregion, from Lac St. Jean south to the Gulf of St. Lawrence, and as far west as the Labrador coast, the region is underlain by massive Precambrian and Archean granites and gneisses, and lies between sea level and 600 metres above sea level.
 There are steep slopes that rise abruptly above the St. Lawrence river, and the interior of this part of the ecoregion is rolling or undulating and glacial drift-covered.
-Also, this portion of the ecoregion is incised by several large, wide river valleys.
+Also, this portion of the ecoregion is incised by several large, expansive river valleys.
 Isolated pockets of permafrost are found in some parts of this area, but become less common to the east and south.
 As one moves east toward the Atlantic coast, the surface becomes rougher, and surface deposits become thin and discontinuous, heavily influenced by fluvioglacial processes.
 The portions of the ecoregion in southeastern Labrador are also characterized by deeply dissected margins.
 On the Island of Newfoundland, the physiography is also a result of glaciation, but rock outcrops also become common amidst hummocky, undulating, and sometimes ridged morainal deposits of varying thicknesses of sand or loam.
 The southern part of the island is part of the Appalachian peneplain, composed of a mix of soft, late, mostly unfolded Precambrian sedimentary and volcanic rocks.
 On the Gaspé Peninsula and in the New Brunswick and Cape Breton Highlands, the Appalachian peneplain is also a factor, but is characterized by hummocky to mountainous terrain, underlain by folded Paleozoic sandstones and quartzites.
 Fluvioglacial deposits occur mostly in the valleys.
-This is some of the highest terrain on the east coast of Canada, and some peaks of the Appalachian range reach above 1,000 meters asl in the Gaspe peninsula.
+This is some of the highest terrain on the east coast of Canada, and some peaks of the Appalachian range reach above 1000 metres elevation in the Gaspe peninsula.
 Anticosti Island stands out in this ecoregion, as it is a south-dipping cuesta of Paleozoic carbonate strata, and relief rarely reaches 150 meters asl.
 Along the coastlines of the entire ecoregion differential erosion has played a significant role.
-Also, especially on the east coast of the Island of Newfoundland, the exposed bedrock terrain can slope up to a 30 percent grade.
+Also, especially on the east coast of the Island of Newfoundland, the exposed bedrock terrain often manifests slopes of up to a thirty percent grade.

 This ecoregion is an element of the Boreal forests/taiga biome.
-The boreal forest in this bioregion is characterized by a mix of balsam fir (Abies balsamea) and black spruce (Picea mariana).
+The boreal forest in this bioregion is characterised by a mix of Balsam fir (Abies balsamea) and Black spruce (Picea mariana).
 Balsam fir dominates to the east as a result of the maritime influence of the Atlantic.
-Paper birch (Betula papyrifera), aspen (Populus tremuloides), and black spruce are typical of disturbed sites.
+Paper birch (Betula papyrifera), Aspen (Populus tremuloides), and Black spruce are typical of disturbed sites.
 White spruce (P. glauca) dominates in coastal areas where sea salt spray affects plant distributions.
 Moss-heath vegetation or barrens are also common in coastal areas affected by high winds; The Burnt Cape Reserve in Newfoundland is a prime example of rare coastal plantlife on a limestone barrens.
-The warmer Lac St. Jean valley is dominated by mixed woods more typical of southern climes (sugar maple (Acer saccharum), beech (Fagus grandifolia) and yellow birch (Betula alleghaniensis) on upland sites while eastern hemlock (Tsuga canadensis), balsam fir, eastern white pine (Pinus strobus), and white spruce prevail in valleys).
+The warmer Lac St. Jean valley is dominated by mixed woodland more typical of southern climes; Sugar maple (Acer saccharum), Beech (Fagus grandifolia) and Yellow birch (Betula alleghaniensis) occur on upland sites, while Eastern hemlock (Tsuga canadensis), Balsam fir, Eastern white pine (Pinus strobus), and White spruce prevail in valleys.

 Most remaining habitat blocks are in the northern portions of the ecoregion.
 No major, intact habitat blocks remain in Newfoundland or the Gaspé outside of protected areas.